seL4/docs/content_collections/_releases/camkes/camkes-3.9.0.md

 * Add `uint64_t` and `int64_t` types to language.
     - This introduced two new data types into the CAmkES language to support larger types.
 * Remove `elf.h`, now defined in sel4runtime.
-* Camkes,rumprun: fix tls management implementation:
+* CAmkES,rumprun: fix tls management implementation:
     - `.tdata*` and `.tbss*` linker symbol declarations are suppressed until the final link step.
 * Fix `generate_seL4_SignalRecv` in `Context.py` and update `rpc-connector.c` template accordingly.
     - `seL4SignalRecv` only exists on MCS, split the two calls for compatibility.